zondiMaqina/knight_travails/README.md

 This project is the most challenging one yet i have came across, at first i had no idea on where to start bacause i hade to use the Data Structures i have learnt such as BFS to solve the problem.

+> [!IMPORTANT]
+> Be sure to run `bundle install` in the .bundle directory to install all dependencies

 ## Challanges

 I had to use an algortihm that will help me find the shortest path from one place to another on a non weghted graph (Chessboard)